 - Set up environment variables for sensitive information.

-If you are new to DeployHQ and looking to get started with your first project deployment, then here is a comprehensive step-by-step guide on ☞ How to Setup Your First Deployment With DeployHQ
+If you are new to DeployHQ and looking to get started with your first project deployment, check out our comprehensive step-by-step guide on How to Setup Your First Deployment With DeployHQ.

 Best Practices for Streamlining Production Deployments With DeployHQ